Is Your Home Sturdy & Safe? 4 Tips to Avoid Red Flags in Your HOA Contract

 Why would low homeowner's association (HOA) fees be a red flag?

 While homeowners typically view lower HOA fees as a great thing, it’s important to remember that the fees exist for a reason.
 They cover important costs to plan for and counter expensive deterioration, like structural repairs and improvements to the buildings.
 Low fees could indicate that funds are getting allocated for important issues like structural or safety inspections and repairs.

 Here are 4 tips for homeowners on how to check for red flags in their HOA:

 - Ask to look at the HOA documents, and don’t let the massive size of the binder intimidate you.
 It’s critical to go through them with a fine-tooth comb and review the covenants, conditions, restrictions, bylaws, and rules and regulations.

 - Check if the reserve fund has enough money.
 Experts say homeowners who typically only look at their homeowner’s association (HOA) fees should also be checking their community’s reserve fund to ensure there is budget for these kinds of updates.
 Typically, 25-40% of your dues should be going to the reserve fund, which is reserved for the necessary repairs of the buildings.

 - Notice how often the fees increase.
 Considering the economic inflation America is experiencing every year, it should be a red flag if your homeowner assessments isn’t rising every year.
 Experts say this is a tipoff something is wrong.
 Check if the raise is consistent – is there a typical percentage increase every year?

-- Get an attorney to review these documents with you.
+- Get an lawyer to review these documents with you.
 Reviewing any form of lengthy legal document can be overwhelming, but it’s critical you do so to understand what you’re buying and how HOA impacts you, your finances, your safety and your lifestyle.